codequokka/shell-history-analyzer/README.md

 ## WARNINGS

-- This software is currenly alpha status.
+- This software is currently alpha status.
   - Specifications are subject to change.

 - Only minimal features are currently supported.